Sunday 15 August 2010

 Glue mahogany face to face to form solid block to be turned Cut block from each end and insert maple veneer and glue back together

-lock on lathe Turn to form tactile shape
+Setup block on lathe Turn to form tactile shape

 Sand whilst on lathe Oil whilst on lathe